gamernetwork/yolk-database/README.md

 // Execute a query and return the number of affected rows
 $rows = $db->execute($statement, $params = []);

-// Execute a query and return all matching data
+// Execute a query and return all matching data as an array of associative arrays of matching rows
+// Each row array has column names as keys
 $db->getAll($statement, $params = []);

 // Execute a query and return all matching data as an associative array,